 My own personal favourite place to stay is Teddy O'Sullivan's Pub in Kilmackillogue (sometimes spelt Kilmakillogue, depending on the sign post you are looking at!)
 We spent two nights here.
 It's a quiet pub with rooms above and is right on the water's edge.
 The bar is a great place to chat and relax and they do some great food, notably the mussels that are landed in the small harbour right in front of the pub itself.

 I think the mornings are my favourite time here, and not only for the wonderful breakfasts they do!
 From our bedroom you can see across the bay to the mussel farms and the mountains beyond.
 The total silence almost soaks into you.
 Just sitting there, enjoying the breakfast and relaxing with complete silence, I felt hard of leaving each day.

 The Healy Pass

 If you go directly south from Kilmakillogue then you will cross the peninsula via the Healy pass.
 It offers stunning views along with some serious descents for the budding cyclists we met on route!
-If you enjoy the huge vistas then this route is highly recommended, though take your time if you are self-drive as it's a very narrow and windy route.
+If you enjoy the huge vistas then this route is highly recommended, though take your time if you're on a self-drive Ireland Tour as it's a very narrow and windy route.